Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 const [position, setPosition] = useState({ x: 0, y: 0 });
 ```

 ==If some two state variables **always change together**, it might be a good idea to unify them into a single state variable.
-Then you won’t forget to always _keep them in sync_==.
+Then you won’t forget to always **keep them in sync**==.

-Another case where you’ll group data into an object or an array is when _you don’t know how many different pieces of state you’ll need_.
-For example, it’s helpful when you have a form where the user can add custom fields.
+==Another case where you’ll group data into an object or an array is when **you don’t know how many different pieces of state you’ll need**.== For example, it’s helpful when you have a form where the user can add custom fields.

 > **Note**: If your state variable is an object, remember that [you can’t update only one field in it](https://react.dev/learn/updating-objects-in-state) without explicitly copying the other fields.
 For example, you can’t do `setPosition({ x: 100 })` in the above example because it would not have the `y` property at all!
 Instead, if you wanted to set `x` alone, you would either do `setPosition({ ...position, x: 100 })`, or split them into two state variables and do `setX(100)`.